ryanrodemoyer/JsonFormatterExample/README.md

       * ProgramInitializer.cs: look for the lines `// your code here` in conjunction with the method comments to implement the method.
 Tests are in Application.Tests->ProgramInitializerTests.cs.
    * Application.Tests
       * All tests need implemented.
 The only file to skip is Any.cs as it's a helper class for writing tests.

+### Getting Started

+1. Clone the repo.
+1. Run the command `git checkout stubs` to switch to the `stubs` branch.
+1. Start coding!

 ###